Academany/FabAcademy-Assessment/project_requirements.md

 * includes all of your design files in the archive (no external hosting of final project files - discuss file sizes with your instructor)

-* Includes the licence you chose
+* includes the licence you chose

+* acknowledges work done by others

 ## Have you made your slide:
 * slide: 1280 x 1024 pixels named presentation.png